 HIFN has developed principles that address its overall requirements for EA and environmental protection.
 The principles are documented in the HIFN Environmental Stewardship Regime.
 The HIWEC EA was conducted in accordance with these principles, applicable HIFN laws, and approved HIFN EA Guidance.
-A key principle is that "the standards for avoidance and mitigation of adverse environmental effects applicable to the Energy Centre will be at least equivalent in effect to the federal and provincial standards applicable to similar wind energy generation facilities located in Ontario, not on Reserve lands."
-Thus, the main body of this EA document is structured similar to typical federal EA requirements while the appendices are structured similar to typical provincial requirements.
+A key principle is that "to promote the avoidance or mitigation of adverse environmental effects, the EA will provide for protection of Nishshing Aki on Reserve lands and otherwise consider federal environmental protection laws and standards of environmental protection similar to those applied to wind energy generation facilities located in Ontario, not on Reserve lands."
+Thus, the main body of the EA document of this final Volume A is structured similar to typical federal EA requirements while the appendices are structured similar to typical provincial requirements.